For a lot of people, winning the lottery is the American dream. But for many lottery winners, the reality is more like a nightmare.

 Conclusion

-"Because the winners have a large sum of money, they make the mistake of thinking they know what they're doing.
+Bill Pomeroy, a certified financial planner in Baton Rouge, La., has dealt with a number of lottery winners who went broke."Because the winners have a large sum of money, they make the mistake of thinking they know what they're doing.
 They are willing to plunk down large sums on investments they know nothing about or go in with a partner who may not know how to run a business."

 Bradley, who authored "Sudden Money: Managing a Financial Windfall," says winners get into trouble because they fail to address the emotional connection to the windfall.